The Bird Box Diary |

 There were a number of visits during the morning, but none were seen in the afternoon.
 The two images show the box this morning and then this evening.

 There were numerous visits during the morning.
 I saw a little bit of straw delivered before I left.
 The webcam only recorded one more delivery - pictured here (or it may have been simply re-arranging things!).
+During one visit around 10.30am the female remained in the box for over eight and a half minutes.

 This image shows that the male entered the box once today.